mgjeffries/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_WITNESSES.md

 >
 > You get the hint and get straight to the point.
 >
 > "I've got case notes being automatically saved electronically, and anyone can now quickly review the statements provided by each perp's known associates.
-Eventually I'll want to let any search the notes, but that's later."
+Eventually I'll want to let users search the notes, but that's later."
 You open your notebook and let her quickly scan what she's looking at.
 >
 > "Looks good," she says, abruptly.
 >